-- Tell your client the next steps they need to take to move the deal forward, and set an exact time to follow up.
+- Tell your client the next steps they need to take in order to close the deal faster.
+The most important step is setting an exact time to follow up.

 - Try sticking a “P.S.” at the bottom of your email.
-This can be a good place to use positive peer pressure and point to other companies who have used your product/service successfully.
+This can be a good place to and point to other companies who have used your product/service successfully.

 There are many different factors that determine whether sales emails hit the mark or fall short.
 Sales is constantly changing, which means you should always be tweaking and testing your own follow-up templates.

-Use the resource below as a jumping off point.
+You can use the resource below as a starting point.
 In addition to four follow-up templates, we’ve also included 14 other sales email templates for you to save to your Yesware Template Library, and edit to your liking.